 Zizheng Yu has worked for the Country Garden Real Estate in China as a Senior Brand Manager; as a Journalist in Chinese Southern Daily in Foshan, and UK Chinese Journal in London; as a Research Associate in China Current Network.
 Now, Zizheng Yu is a PhD Candidate at Cardiff University, JOMEC.
 Zizheng is also a committee member of the UK-China Media and Cultural Studies Association (UCMeCSA).

-My research interests mainly focus on Chinese short-video-based social media platforms, digital activism (consumer activism), video activism, social movements, media practices, and cultural semiotics studies.
+My research interests mainly focus on Chinese short-video-based (SVB) social media platforms, digital activism, consumer activism/political consumerism, video activism, social movements, media practices, and cultural semiotics studies.

 - Yu, Z. 2019.
 Consumer Video Activism in China.
-Presented at: ASIA.LIVE Virtual Workshop: Locating Livestreaming in Asia, Leiden University (Leiden/Online), 17th Sep 2019.
+Presented at: ASIA.LIVE Virtual Workshop: Locating Livestreaming in Asia, Leiden University (Netherlands/Online), 17th Sep 2019.

 - Yu, Z. 2019.
 Examine the Consumer Video Activism and Consumer Sphere in China.
 Presented at: UK-China Media and Cultural Studies Association 3rd Biennial Conference, University of Leicester (UK), 16th Jan 2019.